 That afternoon, on my way to a meeting I was in high spirits.
 It was the first time I had practiced being an honest person ever since I had believed in God for over a year, as nowadays people all took it that those who said very smooth things were popular and those who spoke in a very straightforward manner were unpopular, and I was no exception.
 After my practice today, I felt it quite easy to pedal the bicycle.
 No sooner had I entered the parlor of the meeting place than I said excitedly to the brothers and sisters, “Today I’ve practiced the truth of being an honest person….”
 After hearing my experience, they all grinned from ear to ear.
 Then one sister said, “This is not called the practice of being an honest people.”
 “What?
 It’s not the practice of being an honest person?
 Doesn’t being an honest person mean calling a spade a spade?”
 I asked, puzzled.
 She answered, “To be an honest person is to refrain from impurity in our words and to tell the truth.
 That’s right.
 But most importantly, we should have no deceit in our hearts and have normal relationships with others.
 Don’t steer the middle course.
 Don’t be crooked or crafted.
 Don’t act in a slick way.
 Especially when it comes to personal interests, we can give up our own intentions to be an honest man. …”

 After the meeting finished, on my way to work I was contemplating the principles of being an honest person fellowshiped today.
-I ed to God silently, “O God!
+I prayed to God silently, “O God!
 Through the sister’s fellowhship I’ve come to know a bit of truth of being an honest man.
 May You arrange people, matters, and things to train me so that I can become a truly honest man.”
-God heard my prayer and arranged the environment soon …
+God heard my and arranged the environment soon …

 One day after breakfast, true to form, I was preparing the ingredients for cooking in the kitchen, where the boss, Cook Erpang, and other colleagues were all engaged.
 Having cut meat into slices, I recollected that twice-cooked pork slices sold very well yesterday, so I should prepare more pork slices.
 Then I looked in the refrigerator for the frozen meat, but could not see it after repeatedly searching for quite a long time.
 I was surprised, “Why, where’s the meat?
 I remember that the boss had bought it yesterday.
 Does it grow legs and run away itself?”
 When I closed the refrigerator, it suddenly came to me that the pork was still in the cabinet type steamer, so I quickly went over there.
 I had hardly opened its door 10 cm wide when an odor of dead mice assailed my nose.
 I shut it quickly; my heart thumped: I’m finished!
 I’m finished!
 I’m finished!
 Over 10kg of meat has spoiled.
 What can I do? … I was immediately scared out of my wits.
 At so crucial a time, the boss suddenly came here.
 He frowned and asked, “Why is there a smell of dead mice?”
 I did not dare to make any response, for I knew not what to say actually.
 He did not ask again and left soon.
 Then I said quickly to Cook Erpang, “As it is, the odor of dead mice the boss just smelt is …” Here I opened the cabinet type steamer.
 “Heavens!
 Why were you so careless?
 How could you forget to take it out yesterday? …” said Cook Erpang aloud, surprised.
 I interrupted him anxiously, “Alas!
 Stop saying that!
 What am I now to do?
 That’s over 10kg of meat.”
 He thought for a second, and replied calmly, “No matter, Lao Zhang.
 I’m experienced in this matter.
 Listen to me.
 Wash it with cold water first, and then freeze it in the refrigerator immediately.
 We can sell it all the same.”
 At these words, I lost no time in doing so, but a thought suggested itself to me when I just washed several pieces of meat: Isn’t it trying to deceive everybody?
 I should admit my mistake to the boss because it’s surely my fault, which is what an open and aboveboard man should do.
 But then I changed my mind and thought: If the boss knows, he will not only dock my salary, but in addition let fly at me with a stream of abuse.
 At this last thought, I said tentatively to Cook Erpang, “Or … I might as well tell the truth to the boss? …” Cook Erpang hastened to cut in, “Alas!
 You’ve let me know; that’s enough.
 He will dock your salary if you tell him, and may probably scold you.”
 His words were after my own heart and my faint idea of avowing to the boss was abandoned right away.
 Then I hastily began once more to wash the meat.